anujakhatal/frontend-nanodegree-arcade-game/README.md

 # Udacity - Classic Arcade Game

 ## Synopsis
-This is a Classc arcade game for the forntend nanodegree course.
+This is a Classic arcade game for the Front End Nano degree course.

 #### Goal of the game
-the goal of this game os to collect as many diamonds as possible without hitting the friendly looking bugs or water.
+the goal of this game is to collect as many diamonds as possible without hitting the friendly looking bugs or water.
 You get 1 point for every diamond collected.
 The number of bugs and their speed increases as the game progresses.

 #### Movement and Controls
 You can move the princess by using the main up/right/left/down arrow keys on the keyboard.

 ## Links to GitHub Repository (Master Branch)
-To be added to github.
+To be added to Github.
 Upload soon

 ## Installation
 To run the application: